Frequently Asked Questions

 Yes.
 Soft sided coolers preferred.
 Red wine or other staining beverages are NOT allowed.
 If your cooler is large with wheels and

 handlebars, its too big and not allowed.
-Your captain enjoys *Diet* Mt Dew.
+Your captain and first mate enjoy flavored seltzer water.
 Glass bottles are OK.
-Glass stemware....not OK.
-Drinking is
+Glass stemware

 Can we bring food aboard?

 Yes.
-Your captain and first mate love a Publix sub on the day sail.
-"Ultimate" (Ham, Roast Beef, Turkey, Provolone), on white with
+Your captain and first mate love (1) Publix sub on the day sail.
+"Ultimate" (Ham, Roast Beef, Turkey, Provolone), on white with lettuce,

-lettuce, tomato, green pepper, cucumber, banana pepper, oil & vinegar (on the side), mayo, mustard, salt and pepper.
-If you are
+tomato, green pepper, cucumber, banana pepper, oil & vinegar (on the side), mayo, mustard, salt and pepper.
+If you are hungry, bring

 Where do we go and how far?

-near the lighthouse.
+the lighthouse.
 We are usually never farther than a few miles from shore at any time.
-Your captain reserves the right to stay out
+Your captain reserves the right to stay out much

 If the weather is bad at the time of our scheduled sail, what happens?

-If it is raining or the winds are sustained over 25 mph, we will cancel the cruise and try to reschedule if possible.
-If during our cruise
+If it is raining or the winds are sustained over 25 mph, we will cancel the cruse and try to reschedule if possible.
+If during our cruise we

-we have to come back early due to weather, we will prorate the charge.
+have to come back early due to weather, we will prorate the charge.
+Please trust the Captain's decision when it comes to weather or

 What is your cancellation policy?